Apartment Unit Make Ready requires attention to security and tenant safety.

 What is an Apartment Unit Make Ready

 Any time an apartment unit becomes vacant it must be made ready to receive a new tenant.
-Hense the industry term “make ready”.
+Hence the industry term “make-ready”.
 While the unit is vacant, it provides a property manager the opportunity to deep clean, shampoo carpets, paint, repair, or replace worn or damaged fixtures, appliances, or building materials.

-I’ve been working, speaking to groups, and writing in apartment industry trade journals for decades and assumed that experienced property managers would maintain a high level of unit-security as a core business practice.
-I was wrong.
+I’ve been working, speaking to groups, and writing for apartment industry trade journals for decades and assumed that experienced property managers would maintain a high level of apartment unit security as a core business practice.
+My assumption was wrong.

-I was helping a female employee locate a reasonably safe apartment in Phoenix.
-She decided on an upscale property with an available unit that she liked.
+I was helping one of my female employees locate a reasonably safe apartment in Phoenix.
+She selected an upscale apartment property with an available unit that she liked.
 Before signing the lease, she called me and asked if the Crime Doctor would give her new apartment selection his safety seal of approval.

-My employee selected a highly visible second-floor unit in view of the manager’s office and pool area.
-The property was about 20-years old and considered upscale.
-From years of working with me, she knew that a second story unit would be inherently safer for a single woman living alone.
+My assistant selected a highly-visible second-floor unit in view of the manager’s office and pool area.
+The property was advertised as upscale even though it was about 20 years old.
+From her years working with me, my assistant knew that a second-story unit would be inherently safer for a single woman living alone.

-Because of the premium rent, I expected to find the property in compliance with all the minimum recommended security features.
-I expected the property to have been fully-certified by the Crime Free Multi-Housing Program.
-I was wrong.
+Because of the premium rent, I expected to find the property in compliance with all the minimum recommended apartment security features.
+I expected the property to be fully certified by the Crime Free Multi-Housing Program.
+Again, my assumptions were wrong.

 Apartment Make Ready: My Inspection of the Unit

-To make matters worse, the old lock had paint splashed on it making it easily distinguishable to the former users.
-No one could say for certain how many times this lock had been rotated between units and how many keys were out there.
+To make matters worse, the old door lock had paint splashed on it making it easily distinguishable to the former users.
+No one could say for certain how many times this lock had been rotated between units and how many keys were in circulation.